 Post Baccalaureate Initial Licensure

 Urbana’s post baccalaureate program is highly individualized.
 It is difficult to give a precise length of time it would take to finish due to the fact that each student brings different course work to the program and may not take a full course load each term.
-This program is a graduate level program; students pay graduate tuition rates.
+This program is a undergraduate level program; students pay undergraduate tuition rates.

-The target population for this program consists of individuals who hold a four year degree, have a minimum of a 2.5 grade point average, and are motivated, hardworking individuals.
+The target population for this program consists of individuals who hold a four year degree, have a minimum of a 2.5 grade point average (see application for more details), and are motivated individuals.

 Our students benefit and participate in a program consisting of blended courses that meet face-to-face one night per week, per course, for 8 weeks, and a 16-week full-time student teaching experience.
 Field experience is also a requirement for some courses.